-Section 1.52: Section 1.52(d) is proposed to be amended to provide for nonprovisional applications and provisional applications filed in a language other than English.
-The treatment of nonprovisional applications filed in a language other than English are revised for clarity, but otherwise remain unchanged (§ 1.52(d)(1)).
+Section 1.52: Section 1.52(d) is amended to provide for nonprovisional applications and provisional applications filed in a language other than English.
+The provisions concerning the treatment of nonprovisional applications filed in a language other than English are revised for clarity, but otherwise remain unchanged (§ 1.52(d)(1)).

-Section 1.52(d)(2) as proposed provides that if a provisional application is filed in a language other than English, an English translation will not be required in the provisional application.
-Section 1.52(d)(2) as proposed also contains a reference to § 1.78(a) concerning the requirements for claiming the benefit of the filing date of such a provisional application in a later filed nonprovisional application.
+Section 1.52(d)(2) provides that if a provisional application is filed in a language other than English, an English translation will not be required in the provisional application.
+Section 1.52(d)(2) also contains a reference to § 1.78(a) concerning the requirements for claiming the benefit of the filing date of such a provisional application in a later filed nonprovisional application.

-Section 1.55: Section 1.55 is proposed to be amended to implement the provisions of 35 U.S.C.
-119(b) as amended by § 4503(a) of the "American Inventors Protection Act of 1999," by providing: (1) a time period within which a claim for the benefit of a prior foreign application must be stated or waived; and (2) provisions for the acceptance of an unintentionally delayed submission of a claim to the benefit of a prior foreign application.
+Section 1.55: Section 1.55 is amended to implement the provisions of 35 U.S.C.
+119(b) as amended by section 4503(a) of the American Inventors Protection Act of 1999, by providing: (1) A time period within which a claim for the benefit of a prior foreign application must be stated or waived; and (2) provisions for the acceptance of an unintentionally delayed submission of a claim to the benefit of a prior foreign application.

-Section 1.55(a) is proposed to be amended to provide that: (1) in an original application filed under 35 U.S.C.
+Section 1.55(a) is amended to provide that: (1) In an original application filed under 35 U.S.C.
 111(a) (other than a design application), the claim for priority must be presented during the pendency of the application, and within the later of four months from the actual filing date of the application or sixteen months from the filing date of the prior foreign application; (2) in an application that entered the national stage from an international application after compliance with 35 U.S.C.
 371, the claim for priority must be made during the pendency of the application and within the time limit set forth in the PCT and the Regulations under the PCT; and (3) the claim for priority and the certified copy of the foreign application specified in 35 U.S.C.
 119(b) or PCT Rule 17 must, in any event, be filed before the patent is granted.

-Section 1.55(c) is proposed to provide that any claim for priority under 35 U.S.C.
-119(a)-(d), or 365(a) or (b) not presented within the time period provided by § 1.55(a) is considered to have been waived.
-Section 1.55(c) as proposed also provides that if a claim to priority under 35 U.S.C.
-119(a)-(d) or 365(a) or (b) is presented after the time period provided by § 1.55(a), the claim may be accepted if the claim identifying the prior foreign application by specifying its application number, country, and the day, month and year of its filing was unintentionally delayed.
-Section 1.55(c) as proposed also provides that a petition to accept a delayed claim for priority under 35 U.S.C.
-119(a)-(d) or 365(a) or (b) must be accompanied by: (1) The surcharge set forth in §1.17(u); and (2) a statement that the entire delay between the date the claim was due under § 1.55(a)(1) and the date the claim was filed was unintentional, and that the Director may require additional information where there is a question whether the delay was unintentional.
+Section 1.55(c) provides that any claim for priority under 35 U.S.C.
+119(a)-(d) or 365(a) not presented within the time period provided by § 1.55(a) is considered to have been waived.
+Section 1.55(c) also provides that if a claim to priority under 35 U.S.C.
+119(a)-(d) or 365(a) is presented after the time period provided by § 1.55(a), the claim may be accepted if the claim identifying the prior foreign application by specifying its application number, country, and the day, month and year of its filing was unintentionally delayed.
+Section 1.55(c) also provides that a petition to accept a delayed claim for priority under 35 U.S.C.
+119(a)-(d) or 365(a) must be accompanied by: (1) The surcharge set forth in § 1.17(t); and (2) a statement that the entire delay between the date the claim was due under § 1.55(a)(1) and the date the claim was filed was unintentional, and that the Commissioner may require additional information where there is a question whether the delay was unintentional.